-No. There was a requirement to register as a controller or processor with the DPC under the Data Protection Acts 1988-2003.
-No such obligation exists under the GDPR or the Data Protection Act 2018.
+It is not possible to register with the DPC and no registration number will be issued by the DPC.
 This obligation (which is no longer required) is separate from the obligation to notify the DPC of a DPO under Article 37(7) GDPR.